 New England is a dream come true.
 But where is the best place for Fall Foliage?
 Where do the leaves pop in color?
 And how can you plan the perfect New England road trip for Leaf Peeping?!
-This is your guide to plan the perfect New England Fall Road Trip and Itinerary for the best spots!
+This is your guide to planning the perfect New England Fall Road Trip and Itinerary for the best spots!

 I’ll admit it: I thought the glossy photos online and on Instagram of New England’s hillsides were fake.
-Certainly those bright yellow and orange and red trees were color enhanced?
+Certainly, those bright yellow and orange and red trees were color enhanced?
 And, could that stark white barn strewn with pumpkins really be that cute.
 Turns out the answer is YES.
 New England is a magical wonderland for your senses and even better in person.

 Of course, the beauty of heading to New England in the Fall for a road trip isn’t just the leaf peeping.
 Although that’s a highlight, there are so many things to do.
 Apple and pumpkin picking, apple cider donuts, maple treats, hiking, Fall festivals, and more!
 There are so many beautiful places to see and stay, I honestly want to do this trip every year.
 It’s that amazing.

 This guide to New England’s Fall gives you everything you need to plan a perfect trip!

 - New England Fall Road Trip Itinerary at a glance: 3 day, 7 day, 10 day, and 2 week long itinerary for Fall Foliage in New England